Why You Still Need an Agent When Buying a New Construction Home

 Helps navigate unrealistic escalation clauses

-Just like how an appraisal or inspection can cause a re-negotiation of the purchase price of a resale home, a builder escalation clause can greatly impact the final price of a new home.
+Just like an appraisal or inspection can cause the purchase price of a resale home to be re-negotiated, a builder escalation clause can greatly impact the final price of a new home.

 An escalation clause protects the builder in the event of rapidly increasing materials costs so they don’t lose money on the transaction.
 In a builder escalation clause, if the prices of specific materials increase while your home is under contract, you’re on the hook for a portion or all of the cost.